-Small businesses in Europe are under more strain than ever before.
-The ravaging war in Ukraine – adding to a dramatic slowdown in China’s economy, the pandemic, and the climate crisis – is rocking global supply chains, affecting industries from semiconductors to food.
-In this period of disruption, enhancing the ability of small and medium-sized enterprises (SMEs) and start-ups to bounce back from crises is crucial for Europe's rapid recovery.
+Small businesses in Europe are facing unprecedented challenges.
+The war in Ukraine, combined with China's economic slowdown, the pandemic, and the climate crisis, is disrupting global supply chains and impacting industries from semiconductors to food.
+To help Europe recover quickly, it's essential to strengthen the resilience of small and medium-sized enterprises (SMEs) and start-ups, enabling them to bounce back from these crises.

 The Supply Chain Resilience platform – jointly launched by the European Commission, the Enterprise Europe Network, the European Cluster Collaboration Platform, and the Lithuanian Innovation Centre – is connecting businesses worldwide to work together to mitigate risks.
 Mantas Vilys, Director at the Lithuanian Innovation Centre and Coordinator at Enterprise Europe Network – Lithuania, shares the story behind the initiative.

-According to a European Parliamentary briefing published in 2021, ‘Resilience of global supply chains: Challenges and solutions', over two-thirds of international trade involves transactions via global supply chains.
+According to a European Parliamentary briefing published in 2021, over two-thirds of international trade involves transactions via global supply chains.
 Moreover, the European Union (EU) is much more involved and dependent on global supply chains compared to other countries, including the United States and China.

 The pandemic has broken down supply chains around the world, testing the resilience and agility of small companies as they sought to maintain their operations.
 When the war in Ukraine broke out and businesses were forced to flee, reconfigure themselves, or close their doors, the need to support entrepreneurship and boost business-to-business (B2B) cooperation in Europe became even more apparent.
-The Enterprise Europe Network partners in Lithuania – most notably the Lithuanian Innovation Centre – supported by the European Commission, the rest of the Network, and the European Cluster Collaboration Platform, spearheaded the Supply Chain Resilience platform in response to these challenges.
+The Enterprise Europe Network partners in Lithuania, supported by the European Commission and the European Cluster Collaboration Platform, launched the Supply Chain Resilience platform in response to these challenges.
 This is a virtual space for collaboration and matchmaking that helps companies retain, restructure or replace existing supply chains, while sourcing raw materials, goods and services they need to operate at full capacity.

 The Supply Chain Resilience platform: from idea to implementation

-Global supply chains are hard to reconfigure, and increasing their resilience is a time-consuming and costly process.
-However, much can be done when countries rally around a common vision and mission.
-One of the main objectives of the EU is to strengthen its position in the global supply chain, diversify its strategic partnerships, and expand domestic production while establishing supply chains at the European level.
+Reconfiguring global supply chains is challenging, and building resilience is both time-consuming and costly.
+However, significant progress can be made when countries unite around a shared vision and goal.
+One of the EU's key objectives is to strengthen its position in the global supply chain, diversify strategic partnerships, and boost domestic production, all while creating supply chains at the European level.

-The rationale behind the Supply Chain Resilience platform was to create shorter supply chains and enable businesses to cope more effectively with delays, bottlenecks, and shortages.
-This was designed as an easy-to-use space, where companies can find new partners, suppliers or buyers, and connect with other businesses, support organisations, academia, and decision-makers.
-The platform covers all key sectors, from construction and heath to mobility and energy.
+The Supply Chain Resilience platform was created to shorten supply chains and help businesses better manage delays, bottlenecks, and shortages.
+Designed to be user-friendly, it allows companies to connect with new partners, suppliers, and buyers, as well as engage with other businesses, support organisations, academia, and decision-makers.
+The platform covers all major sectors, including construction, health, mobility, and energy.

-The initiative would have probably remained just an idea if our partners had not been ready to act promptly and decisively.
-From a spark of an idea to full implementation, the platform was set up in three weeks.
-This may seem like a long time, yet, if one takes into account the complexity of the challenge and the multitude of stakeholders involved, we are proud of what has been achieved.
-At the end of May 2022, there were over 670 registered participants on the platform, representing more than 40 countries worldwide.
-So far, the platform has attracted over 16,300 views, which demonstrates its added value for businesses worldwide.
+This initiative would likely have remained just an idea if our partners hadn't acted quickly and decisively.
+From concept to full implementation, the platform was launched in just three weeks.
+While this may seem like a long time, considering the complexity of the task and the many stakeholders involved, we are proud of what we achieved.
+By the end of May 2022, over 670 participants from more than 40 countries had registered on the platform.
+To date, the platform has received over 16,300 views, highlighting its value to businesses worldwide.

 How the platform can help your business

-The business community in Ukraine is one of the main beneficiaries of the platform, as more than 90 percent of SMEs in the country are actively looking for EU partners in all sectors, from construction and health to IT and transportation.
-By late May 2022, the platform had reached over 80 registered participants from Ukraine.
-Yet, the Supply Chain Resilience platform is only one of the many tools used by Enterprise Europe Network to help Ukrainian companies.
-The Network also supports colleagues working in Ukraine by hiring staff of Ukrainian Network partners via service contracts, and contributes to humanitarian relief for Ukraine as part of its broader response to the crisis.
+The business community in Ukraine is one of the platform’s primary beneficiaries.
+Over 90% of Ukrainian SMEs are actively seeking EU partners across all sectors, including construction, health, IT, and transportation.
+By late May 2022, the platform had attracted over 80 participants from Ukraine.
+However, the Supply Chain Resilience platform is just one of the many tools the Enterprise Europe Network uses to support Ukrainian companies.
+The Network also assists Ukrainian partners by hiring staff through service contracts and contributes to humanitarian efforts in response to the crisis.

 A number of national initiatives complement these efforts.
-For instance, the Network partners in Poland have recently launched a webpage which features a list of Ukrainian companies looking for distributors and investors in Poland.
-Another example is the B2WORTH@TorinoFashionMatch 2022 (7-10 July), an international matchmaking event bringing together companies, buyers, retailers, suppliers and investors in the textile, fashion, and design sectors across Europe.
-Six Ukrainian brands will join the event, where they will have the opportunity to showcase their work, find new business partners, and participate in the Torino Fashion Week.
-The brokerage event is organised by Unioncamere Piemonte and the Turin Chamber of Commerce as members of the Enterprise Europe Network, in close collaboration with the Network’s experts in the textile industry and specialists in the cultural and creative industries.
+For instance, the Network partners in Poland have recently launched a webpage listing Ukrainian companies looking for distributors and investors in Poland.
+Another example is the B2WORTH@TorinoFashionMatch 2022, an international matchmaking event bringing together companies, buyers, retailers, suppliers and investors in the textile, fashion, and design sectors.
+Six Ukrainian brands will participate, showcasing their work, finding new business partners, and taking part in the Torino Fashion Week.
+This brokerage event, organised by Unioncamere Piemonte and the Turin Chamber of Commerce, is a collaboration with Enterprise Europe Network experts in the textile industry and cultural and creative sectors.

 How to manage supply chain disruptions